 I was arrested by citizens of the Russian Federation on a tip-off from a

-neighbor.
+neighbour.
 I went through torture, violence, and humiliation.
 I survived.

 It took me a while to recover.
 And again, I organized a group of women.
 For